cblankenback/study.group.finder/README.md

 - Visit the main website.
 - Navigate to the signup page.
 - Fill in your details and submit the form to create an account.
+- Password do get encrypted and they are stored encrypted (althugh on the website I didnt buy end to end encrypted, meaning that from the website to the back-end it is not encrypted).
 - You will then be auto added to some courses

 ### Logging In